AtharvSabde/Indecimal_assignment/README.md

 2. **Enhanced metadata** with both source file and section headers
 3. **Context preservation** via overlapping windows and header retention
 4. **Superior retrieval accuracy** through semantically meaningful chunks
-5. **Flexible architecture** adapting to both structured (Markdown) and unstructured (TXT, PDF) formats

-**Example**: A document section `## Material Procurement Delays` with 1200 characters would be:
-1. Isolated at the header boundary (Stage 1)
-2. Subdivided into 3 chunks of ~500 chars with 50-char overlap (Stage 2)
-3. Each chunk retains metadata: `{"Header 2": "Material Procurement Delays"}`

-This approach ensures retrieved chunks are both **semantically meaningful** and **appropriately sized**, leading to better retrieval accuracy and more grounded answer generation.

 ### 2. Efficient Local Model with Strong Performance